Cheesy Chile Enchiladas

 1 can enchilada sauce (1-1 1/2 c)

-since it's just for me, I use a dish that holds 4 corn enchiladas or 3 larger whole wheat tortillas, but 8x8 should work fine).
+Preheat oven to 350.
+Combine the sour cream and salsa.
+Coat the bottom of a small casserole dish with enchilada sauce (since it's just for me, I use a dish that holds 4 corn enchiladas or 3 larger whole wheat tortillas, but 8x8 should work fine).
 To assemble the enchiladas, lay out each tortilla and spoon 2 T of the sour cream mixture down the middle, add about 2-3 oz of the chicken (substitute any meat or non-meat here--beef, beans, soy, tempeh, etc).
 Sprinkle on some chiles and 1 to 2 T of the cheese.
 Roll up as tight as possible and arrange in the dish.
 Once you've assembled all of the enchiladas, top with remaining enchilada sauce, the remaining chiles and the remaining cheese.
 Cover in foil and bake for 20 minutes, then remove the foil and bake for another 10 minutes.

 Edited to add: Recently added pico de gallo to the recipe...MUY BUENO!!